debops/debops/CONTRIBUTING.md

   - Click the pull request icon next to the branch
   - Follow github's instructions and create the pull request
 5. `git checkout master`
-  - At this point you are free to make any other feature branches for future pull requests.
+  - At this point you are free to make any other feature branches for future pull requests

 ### Public API, Versioning and stable releases